MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 ### 10.14 Account Type

-If a reasonable consumer would interpret your publisher account name to be that of a business entity, you must publish from a company account type, not an individual account type.
+If a reasonable consumer would interpret your application or publisher name to be that of a business entity, you must publish from a company account type, not an individual account type.

 ## Content Policies